bankerup/neon/README.md

 # Neon
-Neon is a file hosting and sharing script created by <a href="https://bankerup.me" target="_blank">bankerup.me</a>.
+Neon is a file hosting and sharing script written by [bankerup.me](https://bankerup.me).
-It is free and open source.
 You can use neon to create your own file hosting and sharing website.

 # Features
-   *  Mutiple files uploading.
+   *  Multiple files uploading.
    *  Chunked file uploading.
    *  Searching for files.
-   *  Thumb generation for media files (image and video).
+   *  User registration and login
+   *  Responsive design

+# Missing Features (to be implemented)
+   *  Administrator panel
+   *  Users are not able to manage their files
+   *  Users are not able to edit their profiles
+   *  Users are not able to contact other users
+   *  Captcha verification is not implemented
+   *  Users are not able to pause the upload and resume it later
+   *  Email ownership confirmation is implemented